 The Efficiency Disruption

 The implications were enormous.
 The AI industry had been operating under the assumption that frontier capability required frontier compute budgets, which only the largest tech companies could sustain.
 DeepSeek demonstrated that training efficiency innovations could compress that cost curve by an order of magnitude.
-The stock market reaction — Nvidia losing nearly $600 billion in market cap in a single day — reflected just how much this disrupted existing assumptions about AI infrastructure spend.
+Nvidia lost nearly $600 billion in market cap in a single day, reflecting just how much this disrupted existing assumptions about AI infrastructure spend.

 "DeepSeek showed that the race to frontier AI is not purely about who can spend the most on compute.
 Algorithmic efficiency is a strategic moat too." — widely cited observation across AI research community, early 2025

-For practical purposes, DeepSeek V3 and its reasoning-specialized sibling DeepSeek R1 are available as open weights models with a permissive MIT license.
-DeepSeek R1 in particular produces exceptionally strong output on math, coding, and logical reasoning problems — it matches or exceeds OpenAI o1 on several reasoning benchmarks, which was not supposed to be possible from a non-frontier lab.
+DeepSeek V3 and its reasoning-specialized sibling DeepSeek R1 are available as open weights under a MIT license on the weights themselves.
+DeepSeek R1 produces exceptionally strong output on math, coding, and logical reasoning — it matches or exceeds OpenAI o1 on several reasoning benchmarks, which was not supposed to be possible from a non-frontier lab.

 Qwen and the Asian Open Model Landscape